 The problem is that Commerce Media could greatly benefit from using AI to overcome creative barriers.
 Scaling a campaign is particularly costly when you consider the needs of commerce media advertising.
 In addition to the brand requirements mentioned earlier, you must also contend with the complexities involved in advertising across multiple retail media networks (RMNs).

-The Generative and Agentic AI Combo to Tame Commerce Media Challenges
+The Generative And Agentic AI Combo To Tame Commerce Media Challenges

-A Refresher on Commerce Media Challenges
+A Refresher On Commerce Media Challenges

 - Advertising across multiple retail media networks (RMNs) adds complexity to commerce media advertising.